appsignal/mono/README.md

 1. Summarize the change:
     - Create a small one line summary of the change.
 This will be used as the changeset filename.
+1. Choose the changeset type.
+    - Choose which bump level the changeset is about.
+This is one of these
+      types: add/change/deprecate/remove/fix/security.
+This helps categorize
+      the types of changes per release in the updated changelog in `mono publish`.
 1. Choose the bump level.
     - Choose which bump level the changeset is about.
 This is one of the bump levels specified below.
 This level affects how mono will determine the